The Waste of Parts Rulepop

 Noise

 Traveling through the Waste of Parts is sure to attract unwanted attention.
-Noise is generated in a few ways, and is tracked with the Noise dial on the Mech Tracker.
+Noise is generated in several ways and is tracked with the Noise dial on the Mech Tracker:

-At the end of the round, the First Player draws and resolves a number of Enemy cards equal to the Noise level, plus an additional card for each time an Engine Room was fueled.
+At the end of the round, the First Player spawns a number of Enemies equal to the total Noise level.

 How to Play